Graylog2/graylog-ansible-role/README.md

 - [Elasticsearch][1]
 - [NGINX][2]
 - Tested on Ubuntu 16.04 / Ubuntu 18.04 / Debian 9 / Debian 10 / Centos 7 / Centos 8
+- This role is for Graylog-3.X only!
+  - For older versions, use the graylog-2.X branch.

 Quickstart
 ----------